horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Why Bitcoin is growing?
 - Can the Bitcoin be stopped?

-3. Getting started with Bitcoin
+3. Getting Started with Bitcoin

 - How to acquire Bitcoin?
 - Bitcoin exchanges

 4. Storing Bitcoin (Safely)

 - Bitcoin wallets explained
 - What you should know to keep your Bitcoins secure?

 5. Send / Receive Bitcoin